-If an item cannot be found in the OCLN catalog, try searching the Virtual Catalog, which includes nearby libary networks throughout the state.
-If the item you are looking for still cannot be located, you can place an Interlibrary Loan Request to locate it elswhere.
-Please use the Interlibrary Loan Requests form to submit a request.
+If an item cannot be found in the OCLN catalog, try searching the Commonwealth Catalog, which includes nearby libary networks throughout the state.
+If the item you are looking for still cannot be located, you can place an Interlibrary Loan Request at the Reference Desk.

 Central Register | Goods and Services Bulletin